gippi1221/ads/README.md

 ### Technology stack
  - [FastAPI](https://fastapi.tiangolo.com/): A framework for creating web APIs in Python.
  - [Clickhouse](https://clickhouse.com//): columnar database for fast analysis of large volumes of data.
+ - [Kafka](https://kafka.apache.org/): Message broker.
+In this project, kafka is responsible to gather events for batch upload to Clickhouse using Materialized view.
  - [Logging](https://docs.python.org/3/library/logging.html): module for logging events.
  - [Pydantic](https://docs.pydantic.dev/latest/): A library for data validation and data schema creation.